PranikNikose/button-roulette/README.md

 # 🎯 Project Objective

-The primary objective of this project is to learn and implement the complete DevOps lifecycle from source code management to container orchestration.
+The primary objective of this project is to learn and implement the complete DevOps lifecycle from source code management to deployment and container orchestration.

 Instead of learning tools individually, this project demonstrates how each tool fits into a real-world software delivery pipeline.